 Lower your insurance costs with these strategies that can save you hundreds of dollars annually.
 Apply multiple tactics together to maximize your savings without reducing coverage.

 Request insurance quotes for every vehicle you're considering before making a final decision.
-A Toyota Camry, Honda Accord and Mazda6 offer similar features, but insurance rates can vary by $200 to $500 annually based on theft rates and repair costs.
+A Toyota Camry and Honda Accord may offer similar features, but a Mazda6 often prices differently at the same coverage level.
+Insurance rates vary by $200 to $500 annually depending on theft rates and repair costs, so checking before you commit changes the math on your total budget.

-Many insurers offer new car discounts of 5% to 15% for vehicles less than 3 years old with advanced safety features like automatic emergency braking and lane departure warning.
-Ask about available discounts when requesting quotes, as some insurers apply them automatically while others require you to request specific discounts.
+New car discounts of 5% to 15% are available at most major insurers for vehicles under 3 years old with advanced safety features like automatic emergency braking and lane departure warning.
+Ask about available discounts when requesting quotes.
+Some insurers apply them automatically, while others require you to ask.

-Do You Need Insurance Before Buying a Car: Bottom Line
+Do You Need Insurance Before Buying a Car: What to Know

-You can secure car insurance before buying by requesting quotes with vehicle details 7 to 30 days in advance, then activating coverage the moment you sign the purchase agreement.
-This approach eliminates coverage gaps, satisfies lender requirements and gives you time to compare rates from multiple insurers.
+Get car insurance before buying by requesting quotes with vehicle details 7 to 30 days in advance, then activating coverage the moment you sign the purchase agreement.
+Getting quotes early eliminates coverage gaps and satisfies lender requirements.
+It also gives you time to compare rates from multiple insurers before the purchase date.
 Contact at least three companies to find the best combination of coverage and price, and have the VIN ready when you're ready to bind coverage.

 Getting Insurance Before Buying a Car: FAQ